Tancheon Sports Complex

 Tancheon Sports Complex (탄천종합운동장) is a group of sports facilities in Seongnam, South Korea.
 Its name was Seongnam 2 Sports Complex but changed to Tancheon Sports Complex in January 2006, naming after Tancheon.
 The complex consists of the Tancheon Stadium, Tancheon Baseball Stadium and a Sports Club.
+It is the home ground of K League 2 club Seongnam FC.

 Facilities

 Tancheon Stadium

 Tancheon Stadium is a multi-purpose stadium built in 2002 and currently used mostly for football matches and has been the home stadium of Seongnam FC since 2005, replacing the club's previous home, the Seongnam Sports Complex.

 The first professional football match ever held was a friendly game between Seongnam Ilhwa Chunma and Poland national football team on 26 May 2002.